leonmagee/shop-page-wp/README.txt

 = Features =

 * Create a simple shop page on your website with a grid of products
-* Simple fields: Just add the product title, link, upload a product image as the featured image and select the product’s category.
+* Simple fields: Just add the product title, optional description, affiliate link, upload a product image as the featured image and specify a category
 * The plugin will automatically resize and or crop your product images to a specified size
 * Choose between a 1, 2, 3 or 4 column product grid.
-* Customize the ‘Buy Now’ button text
+* Customize the ‘Buy Now’ button text for individual products
 * Categorize Products
 * Add affiliate products to your page or sidebar by category
-* Use any affiliate link (Amazon, eBay, etc)
+* Use any affiliate link (Amazon, ShareASale, RewardStyle, Ebay, CJ, etc.)
-* Links open in a new tab
+* Product links open in a new tab
 * Customize the product image size in the plugin settings
+* Gutenberg block for adding product grid a product grid to pages and posts with the ability to specify categories, columns, and maximum number of products to display
 * Simple shortcodes available for adding the affiliate product shop to any page or post on your website.
 * Custom shortcodes for adding specific categories to a shop page section
 * Remove styling if you wish to style it yourself
 * Responsive and mobile friendly

+= Insert Products with Gutenberg =

+From the Gutenberg editor; click Add Block then either search for Shop Page WP or scroll to the Widgets category and click "Shop Page WP."

-= Shortcode Usage =
+= Insert Products by Shortcode =

 `[shop-page-wp]`
 Default Shortcode